kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 - `Auto Sync Interval`: Set the interval in minutes to sync Raindrop highlights automatically
 - `Highlights folder`: Specify the folder location for your Raindrop articles
 - `Collection`: Specify the collections to be synced to the vault
+- `Content template`: Nunjuck template for rendering the content
-- `Highlights template`: Nunjuck template for rendering your highlights
+- `Front matter template`: Nunjuck template for rendering the front matter
 - `Reset sync`: Reset last sync time to resync.
 This operation does not delete any previously synced highlights from your vault

 ### To sync all new highlights since previous update